Have you always wanted to learn to dance, but weren’t sure where to start? Here’s a quick guide to the most common questions we get at Dance Station:

 Where is Dance Station located?

 Our address is 947B West Alameda, Santa Fe.
 We are in the Solana Center, just west of St. Francis Drive.
 Please note that we have recently moved to the west side of the Solana Center.
-We are between Valentina’s Restaurant and Stag Tobacconist, and near the laundromat.
+We are between Valentina’s Restaurant and Thrive Yoga, and near the laundromat.